 AMC Tool: the antimicrobial consumption tool

-AMC Tool is a programme to calculate antimicrobial consumption.
-It is aimed to replace the old ABC Calc tool.
+AMC Tool is a open-source program to calculate antimicrobial consumption.

 AMC Tool exports the computed consumption data in DDD in a standardised format ready for further analyses.